yegor256/cactoos/README.md

 ).intValue();
 ```

-To get a set of unique elements by providing varargs:
+To create a set of elements by providing variable arguments:

 ```java
 final Set<String> unique = new SetOf<String>(